Data Structure

 In this article, we will learn how we can create a vector and search for a particular element by its index in Java.
 Let's discuss Vector first.

-Although vector is similar to ArrayList in many ways, there exist some differences too.
-The Vector class is synchronized and several legacy methods are contained by it.
+Vector is similar to ArrayList in many ways but there exist some differences too.
+The Vector class is synchronized and several legacy methods are contained in it.

 Syntax